 But we can guarantee that doing these things certainly won’t hurt:

 1. Shift your focus on earning.

-- Shift your focus on earning: Realistically you cannot save your way to millionaire status, I mean, today it costs more money to go to the movies than it does to fill your tank of petrol.
-So the first step is to focus on increasing your income in increments and then repeating that.
+Realistically you cannot save your way to millionaire status.
+These days it costs more to go to the movies than it does to fill your petrol tank.
+Therefore, the first step is to focus on increasing your income bit by bit.
 That may mean changing jobs, companies, up-skilling or opening up second revenue streams.

-- Know that there is no magic: Our use of the word “secrets” in the title of this article might have brought you here hoping for a guaranteed, magical solution to make you wealthy.
-There isn’t one.
+Eep.
+Sorry.
+There simply isn’t one.
 The fundamental objectives are simple: Make more than you spend, and use the excess to invest wisely.
+There’s no shortcut.

 65% had three streams,

 4. Create a budget.